-Vernon L. Williams has produced seventeen documentary films on military and American history subjects.
-He founded Old Segundo Productions in 2000.
+Vernon L. Williams has produced eighteen documentary films on military and American history subjects.
+He founded Old Segundo Productions in the year 2000.

 Dr. Williams grew up in an Air Force family during the 1940’s and 1950’s.
 His father, M/SGT Andrew L. Williams, served first in the Army Air Force in 1942 and later retired from the U.S. Air Force in 1964.
 During World War II, Sgt.
 Williams served in the Pacific war with the 509th Composite Group, the unit that flew the two atomic bomb missions from Tinian Island in 1945.
 Sgt.
 Williams, as an engineering specialist, worked on various modification and repairs to the B-29 aircraft assigned to the group.
 After the two atomic missions to Hiroshima and Nagasaki, the war ended, and he began a long career in the Air Force.
 Later he named his only daughter after the famed aircraft, Enola Gay Williams Boyd.
 Interestingly, in recent years Enola Gay worked for Boeing Aircraft, the very firm that manufactured the B-29 bearing her name.

 During the years growing up, Dr. Williams traveled with his family while his father served in assignments in England, Bermuda, Okinawa, Amarillo AFB, and Westover AFB before returning to Amarillo AFB where his father retired in 1964.
 These early years nurtured a growing respect for the men and women who served in the military as the future historian grew up on air bases scattered across the globe.